RobertAudi/securemodelines/README.md

             \ "softtabstop", "sts",
             \ "tabstop",     "ts",
             \ "shiftwidth",  "sw",
             \ "expandtab",   "et",   "noexpandtab",   "noet",
             \ "filetype",    "ft",
             \ "foldmethod",  "fdm",
             \ "readonly",    "ro",   "noreadonly",    "noro",
-            \ "rightleft",   "rl",   "norightleft", "norl"
+            \ "rightleft",   "rl",   "norightleft",   "norl",
+            \ "cindent",     "cin",  "nocindent",     "nocin",
+            \ "smartindent", "si",   "nosmartindent", "nosi",
+            \ "autoindent",  "ai",   "noautoindent",  "noai",
+            \ "spell",               "nospell",
+            \ "spelllang"
             \ ]
 ```

 ### `g:secure_modelines_verbose`

-The `g:secure_modelines_verbose` option, if set to something true, will make the script warn when a modeline attempts to set any other option.
+The `g:secure_modelines_verbose` option, if set to something `1`, will make the script warn when a modeline attempts to set any other option.
+By default it is `0`.

 ### `g:secure_modelines_modelines`

 The `g:secure_modelines_modelines` option overrides the number of lines to check.
-By default it is 5.
+By default it is `5`.

 ### `g:secure_modelines_leave_modeline`